Ir – The Sons of Seir the Horite 36: 20-30

 Since Jacob’s departure from Beersheba to Haran, Isaac’s family had moved back to Hebron where David would one day be anointed king over Isra’el (Second Samuel 5:3).
 Jacob (Hebrew: Ya’akov) came home to his father Isaac in Mamre, near Kiriath Arba (that is Hebron) where Abraham and Isaac had stayed (35:27).
 He had visited his father several times during the ten years since he returned from Haran, but now his entire household had come home with him.
 His children and his wives would have been very eager to see and hear the head of the family that they had heard about their entire lives.

-Isaac (Hebrew: Yitz’chak) lived to be one hundred and eighty years (35:28).
+Isaac (Hebrew: Yitz’chak) lived to be one hundred and eighty years of age (35:28).
 He actually lived twelve more years after Jacob returned to him.
-Yitz’chak was still living when he thought Joseph had been lost to a wild animal, although in reality, he had been sold into slavery in Egypt (to see link click JbWhen Midianite Merchants Came by, His Brothers Sold Joseph for Twenty Shekels of Silver).
+Yitz’chak was still living when Jacob thought Joseph had been lost to a wild animal, although in reality, he had been sold into slavery in Egypt (to see link click JbWhen Midianite Merchants Came by, His Brothers Sold Joseph for Twenty Shekels of Silver).
 But Moses, under the inspiration of God the Holy Spirit, found it appropriate to mention Isaac’s death here.

 Then he breathed his last and died and was gathered to his people, old and full of years.
 Although not much is said about it in Genesis, the patriarchs did believe in life after death.
 Isaac’s spirit, no doubt, was transported to Sh’ol, where the spirits of Shem, Noah, Abraham and other righteous of the TaNaKh were resting and waiting for the redemption and resurrection (Luke 16:19-31; Ephesians 4:7-10).